 He sees CCCU providing leadership in principled management of our financial needs (loans, investments, insurance and guidance) and developing more economic security, especially in these tumultuous times.
 It is important to him that members feel connected to their credit union.
 As a board member he has served on most of the committees within CCCU.
-Michael is interested in co-operatives and Corporate Social Responsibility.
+Michael is actively interested in promoting Co-operatives and Corporate Social Responsibility.